 Believe it or not, queen and worker larvae start the exact same way.
 Most female bees become workers, which are generally sterile.
 Only a tiny percentage of female larvae become queen bees, which are the sole reproductive beings in their colonies.
 Interestingly, the larvae that become potential queen bees eat a diet of royal jelly instead of honey and beebread.
+But what is royal jelly and how does it affect the development of queen bees?
+And how do bees make royal jelly?
 Discover the relationship between royal jelly and queen bees to understand bee biology further.

 The Bee Caste System